 - The application sends a request to reach an unauthorized resource (protected by a gateway, AD, or the app server itself)

 - The server protecting the resource responds with 401 or 30X response since the request is not authorized

-- Appdome identifies the response for the protected resource and opens an internal Webview within the Fused App
+- Appdome identifies the response for the protected resource and opens an internal Webview within the Built App

 - The internal Webview is opened on the Okta Hub URL